Ozdotdotdot/UMR/README.md

 ## Optional add-ons
 - Chromium URL helper: Chromium doesn’t expose tab URLs over MPRIS.
 A tiny local extension can POST the active media tab URL to `http://127.0.0.1:8080/player/url` (with your token) so YouTube thumbnails and TMDb lookups work in Chromium.
 Load the helper as an unpacked extension (Developer Mode in `chrome://extensions`); Firefox already exposes URLs and doesn’t need this.
 - TMDb fallback art: set `REMOTED_TMDB_KEY` (or `-tmdb-key`) to enable TMDb lookups for HBO/Max sessions that lack artwork.
 Uses a quick search (prefers exact title match, else most popular TV/movie with a poster), cached ~12h, w342 poster size, 2s timeout.
-Requires a TMDb account and an API (free)
+Requires a TMDb account and an API (free).
+Also used for Crunchyroll sessions when the show title can be parsed from the player window title; if parsing fails, the UI falls back to a Crunchyroll-themed icon.

+## Streaming artwork support
+- Netflix: falls back to a Netflix-themed icon when artwork is missing; colors adapt to the service palette or extracted art.
+- HBO/Max: TMDb lookup fills in artwork when the player provides none (requires `REMOTED_TMDB_KEY`).
+- Crunchyroll: attempts TMDb art pulls when the show name can be extracted from the title; coverage depends on how the title is formatted.
+Otherwise shows a Crunchyroll icon.

+## Supported video services (art + theming)
+- Netflix
+- HBO / Max
+- Crunchyroll (partial: depends on title formatting)
+- Generic players inherit artwork-driven theming when art is available.

 ## API
 See `docs/API.md` for endpoints, auth, and examples (players, nowplaying, playback controls, seek, volume, art proxy).